-Our practitioners ‘get’ what you are talking about when you say that it hurts in your shoulder, or your jaw, your eyes, or your head.
-We will look for the primary place your problem stems from and treat there while settling down the symptoms that are giving you grief.
+Our practitioners understand what you are talking about when you say that it hurts in your shoulder, or your jaw, your eyes, or your head (see “why” below).
+We will look for the primary place your neck problem stems from aiming to resolve your primary issue while settling down the symptoms that are giving you grief.

-It doesn’t matter if your issue is long-standing or just a few days old…we are trained to decipher your unique puzzle.
+It doesn’t matter if your pain is long-standing or just a few days old…we are trained to decipher your unique puzzle.